 Roundup is a potent herbicide that removes weeds and other undesirable plants.
 Want to know how to use this herbicide, particularly in a large area?
-We did some research into this subject, which is what we found!
+We researched this topic, and here's what we found!

 Following are the steps to apply Roundup on a large area: